03 Jul 2018

-If you enjoy the great outdoors and having an active holiday, you may be ready to embark on a trekking holiday.
+Do you enjoy the great outdoors and active holidays?
+If so, you may be contemplating a trekking adventure.
 Top summer trekking destinations include Cotopaxi, Ecuador, the Atlas Mountain Range in Morocco, The Ladakh Ranges in India and Mont Blanc in the French Alps.

 Fleet Street Clinic offers travel tips for trekkers from Anna Chapman, one of our specialist travel nurses, to help prepare for your holiday and make the most of your adventure.